River Otter

 Did You Know?!

-- River Otters can hold their breath for up to 8 minutes.
+• River Otters are capable of holding their breath for 8 minutes.